$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: An obstruction to invariant metrics of positive scalar curvature

-Note here that \(M_{k+1}\) itself might depend on the choice of \(S^1_2\).
-But its orbit space \(M_{k+1}/S^1\) does not depend on this choice.
+Note here that \(M'\) itself might depend on the choice of \(S^1_2\).
+But its orbit space \(M'/S^1\) does not depend on this choice.

 Since the constructions in Section 4 of \cite{MR2376283} are mainly local arguments, they also hold in our desingularization process.
-This means that, if \(M_k\) admits a metric of positive scalar curvature which is normally symmetric in codimension two, then \(M_{k+1}\) also admits such a metric.
+This means that, if \(M\) admits a metric of positive scalar curvature which is normally symmetric in codimension two, then \(M'\) also admits such a metric.

-In any case we have a metric on \(M_{k+1}\) whose restriction to the boundary has positive scalar curvature.
-Therefore as in the first case we can define \(\hat{A}_{S^1}(M)\) as the index of the Dirac-operator on \(M_{k+1}/S^1\).
-It vanishes if there is an invariant metric of positive scalar curvature on \(M\) which is normally symmetric in codimension two.
-Moreover, one can see that \(\hat{A}_{S^1}(M)\) is an invariant of the equivariant spin bordism type of \(M\).
+In any case we have a metric \(g'\) on \(M'\) whose restriction to the boundary has positive scalar curvature.
+Checking that the assignment \([M,g]\mapsto [M',g']\) has all the required properties is similar to the proof of Theorem~\ref{sec:an-obstr-invar}.
+We omit the details. \end{proof}

-For semi-free \(S^1\)-manifolds \(M\), \(\hat{A}_{S^1}(M)\) coincides with the index obstruction to metrics of positive scalar curvature defined by Lott \cite{MR1758446}.